alexisTrejo11/alexis-trejo-portfolio/README.md

 # Backend Developer Portfolio 🚀

 A sophisticated interactive backend portfolio that combines technical documentation with live API exploration.
-Built with React and designed as a hybrid between framework documentation and developer tools.
+Built with **Angular** and designed as a hybrid between framework documentation and developer tools.

 ## 🎯 Concept Overview

 This portfolio reimagines the traditional developer portfolio as an interactive technical documentation platform.
-It merges the aesthetic of framework documentation (Next.js, Tailwind CSS) with the functionality of developer tools (Swagger, Storybook) to showcase backend expertise through live, explorable examples.
+It merges the aesthetic of framework documentation (Angular, Material Design) with the functionality of developer tools (Swagger, Storybook) to showcase backend expertise through live, explorable examples.

 ## 🏗️ Navigation Structure